Skip to main content

 Source: Office of the Australian Information Commissioner

-Identity crime (also known as identity theft or fraud) involves someone using another individual’s identity information without consent, often to obtain a benefit.
+Identity crime, also called identity theft or fraud, involves someone using another person’s identity information without their consent – often to obtain a benefit.
 For example, identity fraud can result in someone using your identity to:

 • steal money from your bank account